A Place for Connection and Community

 Mandoline (Mandy) Bhuiyan

-Mandoline is a third-year student majoring in Criminology and Psychology.
+Mandoline (Mandy) is a fourth-year student majoring in Criminology and Psychology.
 She is from Norristown, Pennsylvania.
 At Penn State, Mandoline is the treasurer and outreach chair for DMAX Club, which aims to eliminate the stigma of issues related to mental health and encourage safe and caring conversations about mental and emotional issues among students.
 She is also a liaison for Penn State Infusion, which organizes a large Bollywood-fusion dance competition on campus.
 In the College of the Liberal Arts, Mandoline has enjoyed the connections she’s made with students and faculty with diverse experiences.
 She is excited to support students on their academic journey and help them find resources and experiences they didn’t imagine were possible.

 “As a first-generation college student, I was responsible for navigating through the entirety of the college process by myself.
 Through copious amounts of trial and error, I feel that I have gained a lot of insider knowledge and tips and tricks that could only have been achieved through personal experience.”